Skip to content

 Section of Hadrians Wall in England taken at sunset in autumn. there are parts of an old ruined wall visible running uphill with a wide grassy valley beyond and the sun setting over the hill on the far side with a small woodland silhouetted against the orange sky.

-Hadrian’s Wall extends for 73 miles (or 80 Roman miles) across northern England from Bowness-on-Solway on the west coast, to Wallsend in the east.
-Northern England in the shadow of the wall is known as Hadrian’s Wall Country.
-You know you’ve arrived when you start driving on the extremely straight Roman roads!
+Hadrian’s Wall extends for 73 miles (or 80 Roman miles) across northern England from Bowness-on-Solway on the west coast to Wallsend in the east.
+It’s an ancient wall built as the most northern outpost of Roman Britannica, and the surrounding area, known as Hadrian’s Wall Country, is a joy in autumn.

 Peak District